DigiRoninCollective/gis-mcp/docs/install/docker.md

 - **HTTP transport mode is enabled by default** in both Dockerfiles
 - The default port is `9010` in both Dockerfiles
 - For production deployments, consider using specific image tags instead of `latest`
+- **Always use volumes for persistent storage** to avoid data loss when containers are removed
 - For more details on transport modes, see the [HTTP Transport Configuration](../http-transport.md) documentation